-Visiting National Parks is one of our favorite activities, as a family.
-Living outside of the US, we cannot get our National Park fix as often as we would like but, when we do, we truly savor every minute of our time there.
+Living outside of the US, we cannot get our National Park fix as often as we would like but, when we do, we savor every minute of our time there.

-The one that got us hooked to this National Park travel obsession was Joshua Tree NP in California, which was special both for us and the children.
+The one that got us hooked to this National Park travel obsession was Joshua Tree NP in California, which was memorable the children and us.

-If you are planning a visit to Joshua Tree with kids and wondering if and how to plan your trip, keep reading!
-This is how we visited and the many reasons we loved Joshua Tree National Park, California.
+If you plan a visit to Joshua Tree with kids and wonder if and how to plan your trip, keep reading!

 |Season||Best time to visit Joshua tree for||Downsides of the season||Advanced accommodation booking|